HP Tuner for 2016 Tahoe L83/6L80

 Vehicle Control Module "programming" rough explanation.

 I don't know the actual approach that GM used.
-Typically there is an operating program installed/written in the control module, be it the Engine Control Module, ECM, which is a box in the engine compartment, the Transmission Control Module, TCM, which I believe is in the 6L80 transmission, the BCM or, in the CCM, which I suspect is the Chassis Control Module or Climate Control Module.
+Typically there is an operating program installed/written in the control module, be it the Engine Control Module, ECM, which is a box in the engine compartment, the Transmission Control Module, TCM, which I believe is in the 6L80 transmission, the BCM or, in the CCM, which I is a module which changes the exhaust sound and/or controls the Corvette exhaust bypass valve.
 In my 1995 Caprice, all of the functionality was in the Powertrain Control Module (PCM) in the engine compartment.
 Vehicle computer management has progressed since then.

-When the vehicle is powered up, the control module loads its operating program into active memory.
-The program has the instructions for how to do its job.
-If the program does not have instructions for accessing and displaying transmission temperature, it doesn't even think about it.
+When the vehicle is powered up, the control modules load their operating programs into active memory.
+The programs have instructions for how to do their jobs.
+If a program does not have instructions for accessing and displaying transmission temperature, it doesn't even think about it.

-The first thing the individual control program does after it starts up is read it's stored calibration file to get its operating parameters.
+The first thing the individual control programs do after powering up is read it's stored calibration file to get its operating parameters.
 For instance, whether to enable or disable AFM.
 How long to let a remote start event to continue.
 If the operating program does not have instructions to get the remote start continue time from the calibration file and use it, it isn't going to happen.

 The next piece of value the tuner companies like HP Tuners bring to the party is a formatted editing program, in this case the VCM Editor.
 It reads a calibration file and lays out on the screen various parameters which the user can modify/edit.
 Like whether to enable or disable the AFM completely.
 Whether to make the AFM inoperative below a VSS of 50 or some other speed like 250 miles per hour, etc.